 15 months after limitations caused by the COVID-19 pandemic, life is beginning to feel closer to normal.
-Massachusetts vaccinations are increasing, positive COVID-19 infections are decreasing, and all restrictions have been lifted.
-It’s starting to feel like summer again.
+Barbers across the Southcoast welcome news that Massachusetts vaccinations are increasing, positive COVID-19 infections are decreasing, and all restrictions have been lifted.

 While COVID-19 impacted many industries, a lesser reported industry suffered the brunt of preventative restrictions; barbershops and salons.
 Early in the pandemic, barbershops across New England shuttered their doors.
-Barbers endured furloughs, loss of revenue, and unemployment benefits.
+Barbers endured layoffs, loss of revenue, and unemployment benefits.
 Barbershops opened in the early summer of 2020, but with heavy restrictions and reduced population.
-Barbershop owners had to retrofit their spaces to adhere to current CDC guidelines and limit how many people they engaged with.
+Barbershop owners had to retrofit their spaces to adhere to current CDC guidelines and limit how many people they serve.

-Many men gave up haircuts completely during the pandemic, and there are many more long-haired men than before March 2020.
+Many men gave up haircuts ultimately during the pandemic, and there are many more long-haired men than before March 2020.

 With the restrictions lifting completely, barbershops are now opening their doors and welcoming the masses.
-However, people are still reluctant to get their haircut, and barbershops are still struggling.
+However, people are still reluctant to get their haircut, and barbershops struggle.
 I visited Flawless Cutz, a barbershop in Fall River, Massachusetts, to see how barbers were doing and how the effects of the pandemic have lingered.

 During my one-hour visit, it felt like COVID-19 was a thing of the past.
 Nick serviced two customers.
 Mark also had two customers, and two other barbers had a stream of customers.
-It was a busy place, and it seems like people are becoming more comfortable with visiting barbershops.
+It was a busy place, and people are becoming more comfortable with visiting barbershops.

-I’ve been practicing photojournalism since the fall of 2006, where I started shooting television news at WJAR-TV in Providence, Rhode Island.
-My phtogoraphy style embraces the pure nature of photojournalism.
-Little editing, no staging, and capturing moments organically.
+I’ve been practicing photojournalism since the fall of 2006 when I started shooting television news at WJAR-TV in Providence, Rhode Island.
+My photography style embraces the pure nature of photojournalism—a little editing, no staging, and capturing moments organically.
 My method can break down into four tenets.

 - Be a fly on the wall.
 Photojournalists across the globe attempt to become invisible.
 This allows organic moments to happen without prompting from the photographer.
 I have never felt comfortable staging images and always wanted my imagery to be captured as genuinely as possible.
 I don’t even bring external flashes to shoots, as they add something artificial to the story.